 Your business demands that you achieve one thing more than ever – more perfect orders, more frequently.
 For warehousing, a crucial measurement is the perfect order metric.
 The percentage of perfect orders is, in fact, becoming a prevalent performance measure.

-A perfect order means the right product(s), in the correct quantity, in the right condition, delivered to the correct customer.
+A perfect order means the right product(s), in the correct quantity, in the right condition, and delivered to the correct customer.

 5. The Pressure of Seasonal Demand